The Five Architecture Principles That Actually Matter

 Scaling application servers is easy.
 Scaling databases is hard.
 Most teams hit the database wall before they hit any other limit.

 I use read replicas aggressively.
 Write to the primary.
 Read from replicas.
-It's simple.
-It works.
-But you have to accept eventual consistency.
-If a user writes data and immediately reads it, they might not see their own write if it goes to a replica.
+Simple.
+Works.
+But you accept eventual consistency.
+If a user writes data and immediately reads it, they might not see their own write.
 I've seen this cause confusion.
 But it's a trade-off I'm willing to make for scalability.

 For writes, I prefer sharding over vertical scaling.
 Split data by user ID, by region, by time.
 Each shard handles a subset of traffic.
 But sharding is complex.
 You need routing logic.
 You need to handle cross-shard queries.
 You need to rebalance when shards get uneven.